Glen E. Conrad: Notable cases

 In February 2017, Conrad found that the Eighth Amendment to the United States Constitution did not prevent Virginia from criminally prohibiting those it identified as "habitual drunkards" from possessing alcohol.
 His judgment was ultimately reversed by the Fourth Circuit sitting en banc.

 In August 2017, Conrad was involved in a case related to the far-right Unite the Right rally.
 The city of Charlottesville had attempted to prevent the organizers from holding the rally in Emancipation Park, and instead move them to McIntire Park based on their opinion that the larger space would allow for better separation of the two groups while still allowing for the rally to be held.
 Conrad granted an injunction due to several factors; Emancipation Park was the location for the statue of Robert Lee that was planned to be taken down, that resources would be needed at both parks for both the rally and the counterprotestors, and that the move to McIntire Park was due to the viewpoints of the organizer and not the safety of the public.

-Personal
+Personal life

 Conrad's wife, Mary Ann, is active in the Republican Party.
 Conrad died on May 20, 2021, aged 71.